mayeco/patagonia/docs.md

 - **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis

-Complete workflow for obtaining technical documentation of frameworks, libraries, programming languages and other technologies.
+Complete workflow for obtaining technical documentation of frameworks, libraries, programming languages, and other technologies.
 This workflow helps find, access and use documentation efficiently.

 ## ⚠️ CRITICAL AI EXECUTION RULES

 **DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete documentation search within 8 steps maximum.
-If search takes longer than expected, use first available results.
+If search takes longer than expected, use the first available results.

-**DECISION POINTS**: Make binary decisions quickly - use first relevant result found.
+**DECISION POINTS**: Make binary decisions quickly - use the first relevant result found.
 Do not compare multiple options extensively.

 **SEARCH LIMITATIONS**: Execute search commands directly.
-If search fails, use basic web search as fallback.
+If search fails, use basic web search as a fallback.

 **TERMINATION CONDITIONS**:

 - If no documentation found after 3 search attempts: Provide best available alternative
-- If user specifies specific technology: Focus search on that technology only
+- If the user specifies a technology: Focus search on that technology only
-- If search commands fail: Use basic web search as fallback
+- If search commands fail: Use basic web search as a fallback
 - If results found: Stop and present documentation

 ## STEPS